pichim/PES_Board/docs/markdown/imu.md

 y_{acc}(t) = \phi(t) + \eta_{acc}(t)
 $$

-These two signals can be fused, so that we combine the precise operation of the gyroscope in the short term and use the accelerometer for long-term correction.
+These two signals can be fused so that we combine the precise operation of the gyroscope in the short term and use the accelerometer for long-term correction.
 This fusion can be done with different techniques, with the simplest form being a complementary filter.
 This approach uses a low-pass filter for measurements from the accelerometer and a high-pass filter for the integral of measurements from the gyroscope.

 $$
 G_{lp}(s) = \frac{1}{T s + 1}